On the Cauchy problem for a Kadomtsev-Petviashvili hierarchy on non-formal operators and its relation with a group of diffeomorphisms: Preliminaries on pseudodifferential operators

 Multiplication operators are operators of order $0$; differentiation operators and vector fields are operators of order 1.
 In local coordinates, a differential operator of order $k$ has the form $ P(u)(x) = \sum p_{i_1 \cdots i_r} \nabla_{x_{i_1}} \cdots \nabla_{x_{i_r}} u(x) \; , \quad r \leq k \; ,$ in which the coefficients $p_{i_1 \cdots i_r}$ can be matrix-valued.
 We note by $DO^k(S^1)$,$k \geq 0$, the differential operators of order less or equal than $k$.

 The algebra $DO(E)$ is graded by order.
-It is a subalgebra of the algebra of classical pseudo-differential operators $Cl(S^1,E),$ an algebra that contains, for example, the square root of the Laplacian, its inverse, and all trace-class operators on $L^2(S^1,E).$ Basic facts on pseudo-differential operators defined on a vector bundle $E \rightarrow S^1$ can be found in \cite{Gil}.
-A global symbolic calculus for pseudo-differential operators has been defined independently by J. Bokobza-Haggiag, see \cite{BK} and H. Widom, see \cite{Wid}.
+It is a subalgebra of the algebra of classical pseudodifferential operators $Cl(S^1,E),$ an algebra that contains, for example, the square root of the Laplacian, its inverse, and all trace-class operators on $L^2(S^1,E).$ Basic facts on pseudodifferential operators defined on a vector bundle $E \rightarrow S^1$ can be found for instance in \cite{Gil} and in the review \cite{Pay2014}.
+A global symbolic calculus for pseudodifferential operators has been defined independently by J. Bokobza-Haggiag, see \cite{BK} and H. Widom, see \cite{Wid}.
 In these papers is shown how the geometry of the base manifold $M$ furnishes an obstruction to generalizing local formulas of composition and inversion of symbols; we do not recall these formulas here since they are not involved in our computations.

-Following \cite{Ma2016}, we assume henceforth that $S^1$ is equipped with charts such that the changes of coordinates are translations.
-6pt
+Following \cite[Section 1]{Ma2006-2}, see also \cite{Ma2016}, we assume henceforth that $S^1$ is equipped with charts such that the changes of coordinates are translations.
+We also restrict our considerations to complex vector bundles over $S^1$.
+It is well-known that they are trivial, i.e. $E = S^1 \times V.$ Taking this fact into account, we use the following notational conventions: